Horimiya (TV series): Plot

 The plot centers on the developing relationship between two high school students, the popular and outwardly cheerful Kyouko Hori, and the quiet and reserved Izumi Miyamura.
-Outside of school, they are complete opposites of their public personas: Hori is a pragmatic and family-oriented young woman, while Miyamura is a kind person with many hidden piercings and tattoos, unlike the "geeky" image he projects in class.
+Outside of school, the pair are complete opposites of their public personas.
 A chance encounter after school leads them to discover each other's secret selves, forming a bond that blossoms into a romance.